Sponsoring Site Selection Process

 Active Site Requests

 An active service site is one that has been designated as a Mercy Volunteer Corps service site and has remained operational on a continual basis without interruption of service.
 Active sites must apply for renewal each year.
-Site applications will be e-mailed to each active site by the middle of October.
-All applications must be received in the MVC main office by December 1st to be considered for the following service year.
+Site applications will be e-mailed to each active site by the end of October.
+All applications must be received in the MVC main office by December 7th to be considered for the following service year.